EXCLUSIVE-AirAsia X shows court creditors' support for restructuring plan

 The affidavits come after more than a dozen creditors filed to intervene with its proposed court-supervised restructuring, with lessor BOC Aviation Ltd 2588.HK and airport operator Malaysia Airports Holdings Bhd MAHB.KL arguing that AAX is "hopelessly insolvent".

-Planemaker Airbus SE AIR.PA also filed a lawsuit last month saying it could lose more than $5 billion worth of aircraft orders if the low-cost, long-haul carrier proceeded with the plan.
+Planemaker Airbus SE AIR.PA also filed an affidavit last month saying it could lose more than $5 billion worth of aircraft orders if the low-cost, long-haul carrier proceeded with the plan.

 AAX's senior legal counsel, Shereen Ee, said in court documents seen by Reuters that 15 out of 20 aircraft lessors were not in favour of AAX liquidating, and three other interveners - Airbus, Rolls-Royce Group RR.L and BNP Paribas - were "not objecting" to the restructuring plan.